dev-nazmulislam/javascript-short-note/README.md

 > Every programming language needs an environment set up to work with it.
 Like compilers, text editors etc. In JavaScript, the environment is easy to set up.
 If you have a browser and a text editor, you can run JavaScript code.

-> Programming is a set of instructions which our computer can read, understand, produce and output.
-In JavaScript, to run code, a text file is needed, where the JavaScript code will be written.
-The extension of a JavaScript text file will be ". js " and to see an output we have to type "console.log()".
+> In JavaScript, to run code, a text file is needed, where the JavaScript code will be written.
+The extension of a JavaScript text file will be ".js" and to see an output we have to type "console.log()".

 ### What can JavaScript do?